raventid/shell-tips/Spacemacs.md

 - SPC s s - just search in file with nice preview, interface is the same as in previous command

 - Enter dired mode -> Select files with `m` -> Call `dired-to-compress(Z) or dired-to-compress-to(c)` - you can add any extension to your archive and so you can create `zip`, `gz` and I believe many more packages.

+- TODO: notes about Ruby, Elixir and Haskell modes.
+Would be greate to write a bit about DAP debuggers.